Summer Walker: 2019–2020: Breakthrough and Over It

-2021-present: Still Over It
+2021–present: Still Over It and Finally Over It

 On November 5, 2021, Walker released her second album Still Over It which has since broken the record for biggest R&B debut on the US albums chart since Beyoncé's album Lemonade.
 The album surpassed 166,000 units within the first week of release.
 On November 29, Walker and Ari Lennox performed the song "Unloyal" together at the 2021 Soul Train Music Awards.

 The "No Love" extended remix featuring Cardi B was announced on March 21, 2022.
 On March 25, it was released along with a music video.
 In May, Walker was featured on Kendrick Lamar's track "Purple Hearts" from the 2022 album Mr. Morale & the Big Steppers, for which Walker earned her first Grammy Award nomination.

 On September 28, 2022, Ciara released the single "Better Thangs", featuring Walker.
 The official music video, directed by Mia Barnes, premiered online on September 30.

+In 2023, Walker was featured on several songs including "Good Good" by Usher, "So Be It" by Alex Vaughn, "Hell n Back" by Bakar, "I Might" by Sexyy Red, and "Prove It" by 21 Savage.
+She also released her Clear 2: Soft Life EP, which served as a sequel to her 2019 EP, Clear, and rereleased her debut commercial mixtape, Last Day Of Summer (Sped Up), along with four new versions of her song Girls Need Love, titled Girls Need Love (Girls Mix).
+These updated versions, which included a solo acoustic performance from Walker, also featured artists like Victoria Monet, Tyla, and Tink.

+On November 14, 2025, Walker released her third album, Finally Over It.

 Personal life

-While teaching herself guitar through YouTube tutorials, Walker worked as a stripper in an Atlanta strip club.
-In an interview with The Face she stated that the experience was "helping her grow out of her shell" and that it was "a fun experience".

-Walker has well over 23 tattoos as of 2019, including face tattoos.
+Walker has well over 24 tattoos as of 2019, including face tattoos.

 In November 2020, Walker announced that she was expecting her first child, with then-boyfriend London on da Track.
-Her daughter was born in March 2021.
+Her daughter was born on March 22, 2021.
 Months later, the pair ended their relationship.
-On June 25, 2022, Walker announced on Instagram Live that she was expecting her second child with then-boyfriend rapper Larry A.K.A.
+On June 25, 2022, she announced on Instagram Live that she was expecting her second child with then-boyfriend rapper Larry A.K.A.
 Lvrd Pharaoh.
-She gave birth to twin boys on December 30, 2022.
+She gave birth to twin boys on December 29, 2022.
+She dated BMF co-star and rapper Demetrius Flenory Jr. from April to July 2023.

+In December 2024, she began dating Chicago rapper Rico Recklezz.
+On May 8, 2025, she announced they broke up.

 Artistry

-Walker has said that she draws inspiration from Amy Winehouse, Jimi Hendrix, and Erykah Badu.
-She noted Mary J. Blige as an Inspiration for the vulnerability and authenticity she displays in her own music, saying "back when Mary J. Blige and Faith Evans were making R&B, they had real pain and real stories.
-That’s why it was so good."
-Walker has also cited Lauryn Hill and D'Angelo as inspirations for her to experiment and explore new sounds within the R&B and Neo soul genres.
+Walker has said that she draws inspiration from Amy Winehouse, Jimi Hendrix, Donell Jones and Erykah Badu.
+She noted Mary J. Blige as an inspiration for the vulnerability and authenticity she displays in her own music, saying "back when Mary J. Blige and Faith Evans were making R&B, they had real pain and real stories.
+That's why it was so good."
+Walker has also cited Lauryn Hill and D'Angelo as inspirations for her to experiment and explore new sounds within the R&B and neo soul genres.